hmcts/fpl-ccd-configuration/README.md

 ## Service:
 See [fpl-service](service/README.md) for more information.

+## Stubbing
+Some external dependencies need to be stubbed (i.e. professional reference data).

+Docker-compose configures Wiremock to be exposed under port 8765.

+docker/wiremock folder configures the stubs themselves refer to the [documentation](http://wiremock.org) for additional guide.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.